 ProfessionalsLoretta A. Ippolito

-Professional memberships include the Trusts and Estates Law Section and the International Estate Planning Committee of the New York State Bar Association, and the U.K.-based Society of Trust and Estate Practitioners (STEP).
-She currently serves as Co-Chair of the Committee on Trusts & Estates of the New York Women’s Bar Association, and is a current member of the Committee on Estate and Gift Taxation of the Association of the Bar of the City of New York, as well as a former member of the Trusts, Estates & Surrogate’s Courts Committee.
+Professional memberships include the Trusts and Estates Law Section and the International Estate Planning Committee of the New York State Bar Association and the U.K.-based Society of Trust and Estate Practitioners (STEP).
+She currently serves as Co-Chair of the Committee on Trusts & Estates of the New York Women’s Bar Association, is a current member of the Committee on Estate and Gift Taxation of the Association of the Bar of the City of New York, as well as a former member of the Trusts, Estates & Surrogate’s Courts Committee.

 Ms. Ippolito is a member of the Professional Advisors Council of Lincoln Center for the Performing Arts, serves on the Board of Directors of the Bernard and Irene Schwartz Foundation and is a former Director of the New York Women’s Bar Association, the Harvard Law School Association of New York City and the Lawyer’s Alliance for New York.

 Ms. Ippolito has frequently lectured on topics of trusts and estates, and for the past eight years has presented at the NYU Summer Tax Conference.
 Ms. Ippolito has also authored numerous articles for a variety of legal journals, including “Celebrity Estate Planning: Misfires of the Rich and Famous III” published in the September 2020 edition of Probate & Property, “Expert Q&A on Decanting a Trust” published in December 2018 in Thomson Reuters Practical Law, “The New Price of Expatriation” published in the December 2004 edition of Trusts & Estates and “What Price Expatriation?” published in the July 2003 edition of Trusts & Estates.